Bipolar Disorder

 Risk Factors

-- Family history (strongest risk factor)
+- Family history of bipolar disorder (strongest risk)

-- Drug or alcohol abuse
+- Substance abuse

 - Major life changes